 Its guiding principle is "make what you sell and sell what you make".
-The Group does not engage in resale or contract manufacturing.
+Apart from a few exceptions, the Group does not engage in resale or contract manufacturing.

-Its strength lies in its reliance on brands that have won the loyalty of consumers and businesses alike thanks to the Group's policy of quality and communication.
+Its strength lies in its reliance on iconic brands to win the loyalty of consumers and businesses through the Group's quality policy.